awwfiles/Auto_Chrome_2/README.md

 ### Requirements
 1. Python3 and pip
 2. Chrome browser v.96+
-3. ****for MacOS you might have to manually install the latest version of the chromedriver and place it in the "chromedrivers" folder****
+3. ****for MacOS you might have to manually install the latest version of the chromedriver and place it in the "chromedrivers" folder (additionally you might have to add the chromedriver to your firewall exceptions)****

 # INSTRUCTIONS
 1. Download and update Python and The Chrome browser (if you don’t have it already)